Code-Institute-Submissions/hangman-game-2/README.md

 * Idea for [flowchart](http://inventwithpython.com/invent4thed/chapter7.html)

+* My mentor Tim Nelson for encouragin me throughout the project.

-* John at CI Tutor support for his patience and pointing me into the right direction.
+* John at [CI Tutor support](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/tutor) for his patience and pointing me in the right direction.

-* Kasia at CI, our group leader.
+* Kasia at [CI](https://app.slack.com/), our group leader.
 Amazing teacher, who gives more than 100% to get us true.
-Thanks to her Im still studying in this course.
-Thanks to her Im finishing my third project.
+Thanks to her I'm still studying in this course.
+Thanks to her I'm finishing my third project.